This post contains affiliate links.

 If you’re looking for a mountain vacation on a budget, Theth is undoubtedly the place.

 Daniel and I spent three nights in Theth National Park and with our transport in and out, a private room in a guesthouse, all of our meals and even a few drinks, we only spent 236 euros!
 If you want to cut costs even more, you can bring a tent and camp for only a few euros per night.

-If you’re curious, here’s the complete breakdown of prices…
+If you’re curious, this was our complete breakdown of prices:

 Accommodation: 104 euros for 3 nights in a private room with breakfast